-by Ron Wolf, edits, and additions by Jeff Campbell
+by Ron Wolf, civil engineer, and DIY enthusiast.
+Edits, and additions by Jeff Campbell

 Wondering about bathroom renovation costs for an upcoming remodel?